web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

   - Parses `REQUEST_ID` from the Subject if present.
   - Stores the `VerificationResult` in an internal map keyed by `request_id`.
   - Schedules a `clear_verification_result(request_id)` call via yield‑resume so the entry is automatically deleted after ~200 blocks.
+- For encrypted mode, passing `request_id` to `request_email_verification(...)` ensures the contract can still write a terminal failure result for polling even if Outlayer fails before the worker returns a parsed `request_id`.
 - Frontend API:
   - Call `get_verification_result(request_id: String) -> Option<VerificationResult>`.
   - Interpret the response as: